flutter/devtools/CONTRIBUTING.md

 ## Manual Testing

-If want to explore DevTools with all experimental features enabled:
+To explore DevTools with all experimental features enabled:

 1. [Configure](https://docs.flutter.dev/get-started/install) Dart or Flutter.